cuplgb/SLIM-release-comp-public/README.md

  please, let us know.
 See SUPPORT section at the end for contact information.
 ## 5 SHELL ENVIRONMENT
- The path to home directory of installation of SLIM-release-comp will be required be users of SLIM-release-apps to define SLIM_COMP environment variable in appropriate environment.* scripts.
+ The path to home directory of installation of SLIM-release-comp-public will be required be users of SLIM-release-apps-public to define SLIM_COMP environment variable in appropriate environment.* scripts.
 ## 6 SUPPORT
  You may contact SLIM's developers of SINBAD software via issue tracker for this repository.
 We do not have resources to acctively support public version of our software.
 However, we will try to answert the questions as much as possible.